Mera and Island Peak Climbing - 26 Days

 • Supplementary Oxygen cylinder with required medicine

-• Medially trained and experienced guides and crew with required gear and insurance.
+• Medially trained and experienced guides and crew with required equipment and insurance.

 • Satellite Phone in case of emergency